TheDreamFoxy/foxDownloader/README.md

-# foxDownloader
+# FoxDownloader
-A small tool to download from list
+A small tool to bulk download from URL list